Remember, the Bible

 In marriage, compatibility in everything

-is essential and incompatibility is a ground for divorce.
-(Ironically, several
+is essential and incompatibility is an acceptable ground for divorce.
+(In other

 incompatibility are not problems for married couples that share the same